Chuo-ku Tourism Association Official Blog

 >>About this blog

-Recent blog post
+Recent blog posts

-[Sunset Hill] Nov.
-8, 2011 08:30
+[Sunset Hill] November 8, 2011 08:30

-ssIMGP1394.jpgI participated in the autumn festival in Chiyoda-ku.
+ssIMGP1394.jpgWe participated in the autumn festival in Chiyoda-ku.

-ssIMGP1395.jpgYou can see the stone wall traces of the Edo period, pass under the bridge overhead (the boatman lowers the ship by lowering the eaves of the ship), and pass through the beautiful arch-shaped Joban Bridge.
+ssIMGP1395.jpgYou can see the ruins of the stone wall in the Edo period, pass under the bridge overhead (the boatman lowers the ship's eaves and lowers the ship), and pass through the beautiful arch-shaped "Joban Bridge".

-These three Tokiwa Bridges
+These three Tokiwa-bashi Bridges

-・The uppermost stream is Shin-Jobanbashi Edo-dori St., where both people and cars pass.
+・The uppermost stream is Shin Jobanbashi Edo-dori St., where both people and cars pass.

 From Chuo-ku Publishing Booklet